vindarel/cl-str/README.md

 ## Changelog

+* 0.18, June, 2020: added `replace-using`.
+* 0.17, April 2020:
+  - added `collapse-whitespaces`
+  - `join` and `split` also accept a char as separator
+  - fixed `remove-punctuation` that did not respect the case.
+Use `no-case` for this
+  - fixed `from-file` "odd number of arguments" error.
+* 0.16, November 2019: added `pad`, `pad-[left, right, center]`.
+* 0.15, October 2019: added functions to change case (based on cl-change-case). added remove-punctuation.
-* 0.14, october, 2019: fixed the cl-ppcre inconsistency in `split` and `lines`.
+* 0.14, October, 2019: fixed the cl-ppcre inconsistency in `split` and `lines`.
 A trailing separator now returns a trailing empty string.

 Before: